 Partners are going to want to know that you've got enough skin in the game.
 So get your media plan finalized as early as possible so you can show prospective partners how you plan to promote your promotion.
-By showing your partners how you plan to drive awareness and traffic, you’ll increase the value of your program.
+By showing your partners how you plan to drive awareness and traffic to your program you’ll increase the value of your program

 (Psst...
 Launchfire clients, our team can help you secure a promotional partner.)

 If you want to attract a CPG partner, your promotion needs to offer as many branding opportunities as possible.
 Products need to be front and centre — and consumers should interact with them frequently.

 For grocery stores, the best bet is to run a recipe game that features CPG partner products — like in the example I gave earlier.
 For retailers, a gamified hub is a good option.
 You can feature your partner’s products in the hub and increase product views by 4300%.